abderrahmaneOU/AirBnB-Clone-project/README.md

 Enables hosts to list their properties with details like title, location, price, and images.
 It provides tools to update or remove listings as needed.

 **Booking System**
 Let users browse available properties and book them for specific dates.
-The system checks for availability, calculates tthe otal price, and confirms bookings.
+The system checks for availability, calculates the total price, and confirms bookings.

 **Review System**
 Allows guests to leave reviews and ratings after their stay.
 This fosters trust within the community and enables others to make informed decisions.